Different Types of Tents Explained (with Photos)

 CMARTE 3-4 Person Large Tunnel Tent

-• Recommendation: CMARTE big tunnel tent for 6-8 people has a spacious apse where you can store your equipment at night and relax during the day when the weather is not great.
+• Recommendation: CMARTE big tunnel tent for 6-8 people has a spacious vestibule where you can store your equipment at night and relax during the day when the weather is not great.
 3 doors and large windows ensure excellent ventilation on hot days.

 Advantages: